 Next day I decided, on an impulse, to give it up, to return home.
 As bad as terminating early might be, it was better than hanging on and doing nothing, overcome by the black dogs of anxiety and depression.
 There was one more chance that something could be salvaged, however, if only I could get a reassignment to a more populated area and do something I was better suited for, like teach.
 But when I checked that afternoon at the Peace Corps office, I got an answer right away: no openings.
 In fact, I was told, PC Washington had decided the Liberian contingent was too large and would be reduced through attrition.
 A teaching reassignment was out of the question.
 I informed the PC office that I would wrap up my assignment as soon as they could manage the paperwork, and returned to the apartment where I was staying with ambivalent feelings of relief and failure.
 What happened next almost made the survival issue moot.

-When we got to the oceanfront I swam out a hundred yards or so, about up to my neck, to ride the waves back to the beach.
+When we got to the oceanfront I swam out a hundred yards or so to ride the waves back to the beach.
 My companions lay down to sunbathe.
 It was a warm, sunny afternoon, not a cloud in sight.
 There were miles of glinting, fine-grained sandy beaches at our disposal.
 Liberians are seemingly averse to the ocean, for some reason, and tourists (of which there were few) usually avoided the rough surf.
 So I might have been alone in the water; certainly no one was within shouting distance when a huge wave came along and rolled me over, then another.
 I had misjudged the frequency of the waves and worse, found myself being pulled down by a fearsome undertow.
 I scrambled to get to my feet but the vicious undertow sucked me down.
 I tried to get my head above water only to be smashed by a third wave, and then a fourth and a fifth.
 With the breath knocked out of me, sucking water instead of air, I was aware as I somersaulted underwater that I might have only a few seconds left.
 With a final desperate effort I managed to clamber to my feet and stand up.
 I braced myself and withstood the onslaught of the next wave.
 From the beach I saw several of my companions looking anxiously in my direction, and I waved to them I was OK.
 Hurriedly I made my way ashore.

 It was time to get out of Liberia, before a snake or a wave or my own fearsome depression reared up and did me in.